Parth/dotfiles/README.md

 One of the key features is that this implementation stays in sync across all your machines.
 So depending on how much you'd like to customize your configuration, you have a few options:

-* Little Customization: Just clone this repo and jump to [Installation](#installation)
+* Little Customization: Just clone this repo and jump to [Installation](#installation).
 * Mild Customization: [Fork]() this repo, and clone your own fork.
 Keep an eye on this repo for bugfixes and other improvements that you'd like to incorporate into your fork.
-Then jump to [Installation]()
+Then jump to [Installation](#installation).
 * Most Customization: Building your own dotfiles from scratch!
 Read through these docs, watch the video above, star this repo, and create your own dotfiles!
-You can add this repository as a [git module]() and source the parts you like.
+You can add this repository as a [git module](https://git-scm.com/book/en/v2/Git-Tools-Submodules) and source the parts you like.

+If you're unsure, just read the docs, watch the video, clone this repository, and jump to [Installation](#installation).

 ## Installation